What's the recovery like for Light Chemical Peel?

 Day of treatment

-Mild stinging during the peel, followed by warmth and pinkness.
-Skin looks slightly flushed for a few hours.
+Mild stinging during the peel, then warmth and a light flush for a few hours.
+Skin may feel tight.

 Days 1–2